hypnosisfoundation/documentation/docs/index.md

     These pages are a **Work In Progress**.

-    Join the Meridian community on [Discord](https://discord.gg/) if there is anything you cannot find here.
+    Join the Hypnosis community on [Discord](https://discord.gg/) if there is anything you cannot find here.